jzxhuang/jzxhuang.github.io/README.md

 # Personal Site | jzxhuang
 My personal site.
-Work in progress.
-Currently hosted using GitHub pages at http://jzxhuang.com.
+Check it out at http://jzxhuang.com.

+The single-page design is fully responsive and includes a full-page video carousel, smooth scrolling, lazy loading, and more.

-Built by myself using [Bootstrap 4 (v4.0.0-alpha.6)](https://v4-alpha.getbootstrap.com/), customized using select elements from [Material Design Lite for Bootstrap](https://mdbootstrap.com/) and the [Ekko-Lightbox plugin](http://ashleydw.github.io/lightbox/).
+Built on [Bootstrap 4 (v4.0.0-alpha.6)](https://v4-alpha.getbootstrap.com/), customized using select elements from [Material Design Lite for Bootstrap](https://mdbootstrap.com/) and the [Ekko-Lightbox plugin](http://ashleydw.github.io/lightbox/).